Helping Tenants & Leaseholders end their suffering of living in unsuitable housing.

 Call our helpline on 0800 047 2017

 Tenants Advice is a claims management company.
-It is possible to make a claim yourself through the Housing Ombudsman Service.
+You can make a claim for free using the Housing Ombudsman Service or you can make a claim yourself.

 Our Commitment to Varied Experiences & Complex Needs.